Worst-Case Optimal Tree Layout in External Memory: Upper Bound

 \subsection{Phase 1}

 The first part of our layout simply stores the first $\Theta(\lg N)$ levels according to a B-tree clustering, as if those levels contained a perfect binary tree.
 More precisely, the first block in the layout consists of the $\leq B$ nodes in the topmost $\lfloor \lg (B+1) \rfloor$ levels of the binary tree.
 Conceptually removing these nodes from the tree leaves $O(B)$ disjoint trees which we lay out recursively, stopping once the topmost $c \lg N$ levels have been laid out, for any fixed $c > 0$.
+All the data in this layout is stored contiguously; no extra space is left should the top levels not form a complete tree.

 This phase defines a layout for a subtree of the tree, which we call the \emph{phase-1 tree}.
 The remaining nodes form a forest of nodes to be laid out in the second phase.
-We call each connected tree of this forest a \emph{phase-2 tree}.
+We call each tree of this forest a \emph{phase-2 tree}.

 The number of memory blocks along any root-to-node path within the phase-1 tree, i.e., of length $D \leq c \lg N$, is $\Theta(D / \lg (B+1))$.
 More generally, any root-to-node path incurs a cost of $\Theta(\min\{D,\lg N\} / \lg (B+1))$ within the phase-1 tree, i.e., for the first $c \lg N$ nodes.